maxx1128/Webdev-Study-Notes/ruby/VariableScope.md

----
-group: ruby
-layout: post

-title: Variable Scope
+# Variable Scope

-descr: The different Ruby scopes and how to access them, mostly to control what's in the global scope
+The different Ruby scopes and how to access them, mostly to control what's in the global scope.
----

-## Global

 Global variables, available everywhere.
 Can be defined in classes and still be global, but must have `$` prepended